 AASNs continue to play a valuable role, as brokers between all parties to training contracts.

-The South Australian Skills Commission – through the Department for Innovation and Skills – will continue to support you to ensure parties to training contracts are aware of their rights, obligations and options under the Act and the new Skills Regulations and Standards.
+The South Australian Skills Commission – through the Department for Education – will continue to support you to ensure parties to training contracts are aware of their rights, obligations and options under the Act and the new Skills Regulations and Standards.

 AASNs will continue to be responsible for preparing and submitting training contracts to ATLAS.
 Once submitted, the Nominated Training Organisation (NTO) will be notified that they have been selected as the training provider for that contract.
 It is not within the AASN providers’ remit to prepare the training plan for the NTO, this responsibility sits with the NTO.